What Is the Best Time to Feed a Dog?

 Do puppies need more meals?

 Puppies need to be fed more frequently than adult dogs.
 Young puppies nurse every two to four hours.
 Juvenile pups (up to six months of age) should be provided with three or four meals per day.
 "Should puppies have access to food all day?" is a common question for new puppy parents watching their pup’s rapid growth.
-Puppies are not good as regulating their food intake and free feeding can lead to puppy obesity and bad eating habits.
+Puppies are not good at regulating their food intake, and free feeding can lead to puppy obesity and bad eating habitsopens in a new tab.
 Also, because puppies need to relieve themselves after each meal, set meal times can make puppy potty training easier.

 Feeding small vs. large dog breeds